 Are you struggling to pay off credit card debt?
 If so, additional interest charges are being added to your balance each day.
 But what if there were a way to take a break from interest charges so you could pay off your balanceĀ faster?
 Credit cards that offer 0% APR promotional financing on balance transfers allow cardholders to do just this.Ā Learn about how to get the most benefit from your balance transfer with these tips.

 How balance transfer offers work

-When you open a new credit card account that offers interest-free promotional financing, you are able to transfer existing balances from other card issuers to your new account that will not incur any interest charges for the duration of the promotional financing period.
-By law, interest-free promotional financing must last for at least six months1, and some offers currently extend for as long as 18 months.
+When you open a new credit card account that offers interest-free promotional financing, you are able to transfer existing balances from other card issuers to your new account that will not incur any interest charges on the transferred balance for the duration of the promotional financing period.
+By law, interest-free promotional financing must last for at least six months 1, and some offers extend for as long as 18 months.

 Making the most of 0% interest

 Balance transfer offers can help you get out of debt sooner, while paying less interest, but you will have to choose the right offer and use it properly to get the most benefit.